booya-at/OpenGlider/docs/sphinx/source/developer.rst

 There is a lot to do, including:
     * Creating good code
+    * Improving the existing code
     * Writing documentation
     * Run and write unittests
+    * Create civil airships using needle and cloth

 Code Conventions
 ----------------